sarah-dennis/Stokes-Reynolds/README.md

 #---------------------------------------------------------------------------------------------------------------------

 Part 1:
-Methods for Reynolds equation in lubrication theory and models in extended or perturbed lubrication theory Solves for the pressure p(x) and velocity (u,v) for incompressible fluid at zero Reynolds number
+Methods for Reynolds equation in lubrication theory and models in extended or perturbed lubrication theory.
+Solves for the pressure p(x) and velocity (u,v) for incompressible fluid at zero Reynolds number

 -- reyn_run.py: Run this file for the Reynolds solver.